How highly does Scotland's win over Spain rate?

 Netherlands 2-3 Scotland, 1978

-Ally McLeod led the Tartan Army to Argentina suggesting his Scotland side would take the World Cup finals by storm.
+Ally McLeod led the Tartan Army to Argentina, suggesting his Scotland side would take the World Cup finals by storm.

 However, a 3-1 defeat by Peru and a 1-1 draw by Iran meant McLeod's side had to beat their talented Dutch opponents by three clear goals to progress from the group stage.

-Despite Rob Rensenbrink's penalty putting the Dutch ahead, a Kenny Dalglish equaliser and Archie Gemmill spot kick had the Scots in the lead - and, when the latter weaved his way through to add his second with one of Scotland's greatest ever goals, the great escape looked on.
+Despite Rob Rensenbrink's penalty putting the Dutch ahead, a Kenny Dalglish equaliser and Archie Gemmill spot-kick had the Scots in the lead - and, when the latter weaved his way through to add his second with one of Scotland's greatest ever goals, the great escape looked on.

 Johnny Rep's thundering long-ranger was to end Scotland's dream, but this would still go down as one of their greatest wins as the Dutch would prove their quality by reaching the final.